goshawk22/searxng-installation/README.md

 ```

 Follow the instructions provided, making sure to enter a valid email.\
-When it asks if you want it to configure Nginx to redirect all http connections to https, select yes as this will set everything up for you!
+When it asks if you want it to configure Nginx to redirect all http connections to https, select option 2 to redirect as this will set everything up for you!

 Now you should be able open searx.example.com (replacing example.com with your domain) in your browser to use your SearXNG instance.